hazeycode/zig-objcrt/README.md

 Objective-C Runtime bindings for Zig

-Provides thin, type-safe API bindings
+Provides thin API bindings with a little added type-safety and error handling

-Also provides higher-level wrappers to make working with the objc runtime nicer.
+Also provides higher-level wrappers to make working with the objc runtime nicer

 Let's you write code like this:

 ```zig
 pub fn main() anyerror!void {